NIKSS-vSwitch/nikss/docs/C API.md

 ## P4 extern context

 An appropriate context is also required to use any of P4 externs.
 The context must be initialized and set up (using name) for an operation.
 One context variable can be used for one extern instance during program execution.
-For example minimum table usage is:
+The below snippet shows a sample  usage of nikss API for P4 tables:
 ```c
 nikss_table_entry_ctx_t table_ctx;
 nikss_table_entry_ctx_init(&table_ctx);